Saturday, November 29, 2025

 Shattering every mirror,

-Not at all by my own strength,
+Not by my own strength,

 But with utopian fire